-- Under s792A(c), a market licensee is required to have adequate arrangements for supervising the market, including arrangements for: - handling conflicts between the commercial interests of the licensee and the need for the licensee to ensure that the market is fair, orderly and transparent; - monitoring the conduct of participants on or in relation to the market; and - enforcing compliance with the market's operating rules. - We are required to assess how well a market licensee complies with its obligations under s792A(c) at least once a year: s794C(2). - In addition, we are permitted to extend the scope of our assessment to review how well a licensee complies with any or all of its obligations under Ch 7: s794C(1). - This report covers the period from 18 June 2008 to 27 July 2009 (the assessment period), although we have had regard to subsequent developments.
+- Under s792A(c), a market licensee is required to have adequate arrangements for supervising the market, including arrangements for: - handling conflicts between the commercial interests of the licensee and the need for the licensee to ensure that the market is fair, orderly and transparent; - monitoring the conduct of participants on or in relation to the market; and - enforcing compliance with the market's operating rules. - 4 ASIC is required to assess how well a market licensee complies with its obligations under s792A(c) at least once a year: s794C(2). - In addition, we are permitted to extend the scope of our assessment to review how well a licensee complies with any or all of its obligations under Ch 7: s794C(1). - This report covers the period from 27 July 2009 to 29 June 2010 (the assessment period).